JerMej1s/tic_tac_toe_challenge/README.md

 # Tic Tac Toe

-In this standard game of Tic Tac Toe, users can play in the console against a computer player or against another human player.
+In this standard game of Tic Tac Toe, users can play in the console against another human player or against a computer player and choose between three difficulty levels: easy, medium, and hard.

-An [AI player 🧠](#artificial-intelligence-player-strategy) is currently under construction.

 ### Motivation 🚸